arista-eosext/PingCheck/README.md

 ```

 The CONF_FAIL and CONF_RECOVER files are just a list of commands to run at failure or at recovery.
 These commands
-must be full commands just as if you were configuration the switch from the CLI.
+should be **full commands** just as if you were configuration the switch from the CLI (i.e. not abbreviated commands).

 For example the above referenced /mnt/flash/failed.conf file could include the following commands, which would
 shutdown the BGP neighbor on failure: